Key Points

 So, does that work for gifts to a trust?

-In general, no, but as discussed further below, using a Crummey demand right qualifies the contributed gift for treatment as a “present interest gift” for purposes of the annual exclusion.
+In general, no. However, as discussed below, a Crummey demand right qualifies the contributed gift for treatment as a “present interest gift” for purposes of the annual exclusion.

 What is an ILIT Crummy Withdrawal Power?

-A Crummy withdrawal power provides that each time a contribution is made to the trust, the beneficiary has a temporary, but unconditional, right to demand a withdrawal from the trust of a specified amount.
+A Crummy withdrawal power provides that each time a contribution is made to the trust, the beneficiary has a temporary, but unconditional, right to demand a withdrawal of a specified amount from the trust.

 If the Demand Right is not exercised within the withdrawal period, the annual transfer for that year remains in the trust for management by the trustee or can be used to pay the life insurance premiums.

-If the demand is made, the trustee must deliver the funds to the beneficiary.
+If demanded, the trustee must deliver the funds to the beneficiary.

-With that said, the beneficiary should understand the logic of an Irrevocable Life Insurance Trust (ILIT) and the benefits that come with not exercising the Demand Right.
+That said, the beneficiary should understand the rationale for an Irrevocable Life Insurance Trust (ILIT) and the benefits of not exercising the Demand Right.

 Most beneficiaries recognize that such a withdrawal may affect the grantor’s decision to make future transfers to that trust.